-Benefit Cosmetics went a step further and got their customers to post photos of themselves using their mascara with the hastag #realsies.
-These were all for a chance to win a year’s supply of ‘they’re real!’ mascara.
+Benefit Cosmetics went a step further and got their customers to post photos of themselves using their mascara with the hashtag #realsies.
+These were all for a chance to win a year’s supply of ‘they’re Real!’ mascara.

 Benefit Cosmetics then created a website featuring the photos and usernames of all the participants!